 When I first arrived at Doejo, I was frustrated by the lack of information that was available to new hires.
 After a few months, I decided to do something about that.
 In my spare time, I took it upon myself to create the information repository that I had wished existed when I first started.

 The project was an implementation of Gollum (a Git-powered wiki system built in Ruby), that I extended to add custom functionality like:

 Additionally, I also became the project's primary content contributor, writing on a wide variety of topics including: company policies & procedures, how-tos for internal tools, coding style guides/best practices, and client/project notes.

 This is just the tip of the iceberg.
-Feel free to explore my old site which has a far more exhaustive list of things I've created.
+Feel free to check out some of the things I've written or explore my old site which has a far longer list of things I've created throughout my career.